ubaid32/Retail_promotions_analysis/README.md

 ## Business Requests

-- High-Value Products in 'BOGOF' Promotion
-Objective: Identify high-value products featured in the 'BOGOF' (Buy One Get One Free) promotion.
+- Identify high-value products featured in the 'BOGOF' (Buy One Get One Free) promotion.

-* Store Presence Overview
-Objective: Provide an overview of the number of stores in each city.
+* Provide an overview of the number of stores in each city.

-+ Promotional Campaign Revenue Analysis
-Objective: Display total revenue generated before and after each promotional campaign.
++ Display total revenue generated before and after each promotional campaign.

-- Incremental Sold Quantity Analysis during Diwali Campaign
-Objective: Calculate Incremental Sold Quantity (ISU%) for each category during the Diwali campaign.
+- Calculate Incremental Sold Quantity (ISU%) for each category during the Diwali campaign.

-* Top 5 Products by Incremental Revenue Percentage
-Objective: Identify the top 5 products ranked by Incremental Revenue Percentage (IR%) across all campaigns.
+* Identify the top 5 products ranked by Incremental Revenue Percentage (IR%) across all campaigns.

 ## Limitations and Challenges